pyouss/SimRWMFW/README.md

 ```
 The available options for the dataset parameter are:

-- mnist: This will change the default parameters for handling the MNIST dataset.
+- `mnist`: This will change the default parameters for handling the MNIST dataset.
-- cifar10: This will change the default parameters for handling the CIFAR10 dataset.
+- `cifar10`: This will change the default parameters for handling the CIFAR10 dataset.

 Here is an example of how to switch to the MNIST dataset: